ttarpd/Project-Folder-Report/README.md

 Both the source folder and output directory must already exist.

-If the source path does not exist, is not a directory, or the output directory does not exist, Folder Report exits with an explanatory error message.
+If the source path does not exist or is not a directory, or the output directory does not exist or is not a directory, Folder Report exits with an explanatory error message.

 ## Example